 *Season foods lightly before freezing, then add more when reheating.
 Cloves, pepper, garlic, and celery become stronger on freezing; onion, salt, and chili powder weaken.

 *Freeze casseroles either in quantities just right for your family or in individual servings.
+To freeze:

 *Chill hot casseroles rapidly.
 Set pan of hot food in ice water; cool to room temperature.
 Wrap, label, and freeze.